LidarCLIP or: How I Learned to Talk to Point Clouds: Introduction

-We propose a method to connect the CLIP embedding space to the lidar point cloud domain.
-This requires a large training set of point clouds paired with text and/or images.
-Unfortunately, datasets that contain both text and point clouds are not readily available, but there are many robotics applications where images and point clouds are captured jointly.
+We propose LidarCLIP, a method to connect the CLIP embedding space to the lidar point cloud domain.
+While combined text and point cloud datasets are not easily accessible, many robotics applications capture images and point clouds simultaneously.
 One example is autonomous driving, where data is both openly available and large scale.
-To this end, we propose LidarCLIP for mapping point clouds to the existing CLIP space.
-We supervise a lidar encoder with a frozen CLIP image encoder using pairs of images and point clouds.
+To this end, we supervise a lidar encoder with a frozen CLIP image encoder using pairs of images and point clouds from the large-scale automotive dataset ONCE \cite{mao2021one}.
 This way, the image encoder's rich and diverse semantic understanding is transferred to the point cloud domain.
-At inference, we can then compare the CLIP embedding of a point cloud with the embeddings from the CLIP text and/or image encoder, enabling a variety of applications.
-As highlighted in \cref{fig:first_page}, LidarCLIP makes it straightforward to perform point cloud captioning \cite{clipcap} or lidar-to-image generation \cite{dhariwal2021diffusion} by applying existing work using CLIP.
+At inference, we can compare LidarCLIP's embedding of a point cloud with the embeddings from either CLIP's text encoder, image encoder, or both, enabling various applications.